sophiecollard/twitter-clone/README.md

 ### Session 1

 Implement the `CommentService`.
-You can use `TweetService` as an example of how to implement a service and rely on `CommentServiceSpec` to verify the correctness of your implementation.
+You can use the `TweetService` as an example of how to implement a service and rely on the `CommentServiceSpec` to verify the correctness of your implementation.

+### Session 2

+Implement the `CommentEndpoints`.
+You can use the `TweetEndpoints` as an example of how to implement endpoints and rely on the `CommentEndpointsSpec` to verify the correctness of your implementation.

+Once you are done, connect your endpoints to the `Server` router.
+The routes of your `CommentEndpoints` should all be prefixed with `/v1/comments`.

+Start the server on `localhost:8080` with `sbt run` and try issuing some requests using [curl](https://curl.se/), [requests](https://pypi.org/project/requests/), [Postman](https://www.postman.com) or another tool of your choice.

 ### Future sessions

 Potential tasks for future sessions:
-  * Implement `CommentEndpoints`
   * Implement `PostgresCommentsRespository`
+  * Add configuration
+  * Add logging and metrics
   * Implement proper authentication